Darthfire/wader/README.md

 ```
 @misc{suri2023wader,
       title={WADER at SemEval-2023 Task 9: A Weak-labelling framework for Data augmentation in tExt Regression Tasks},
-      author={Manan Suri and Aaryak Garg and Divya Chaudhary and Ian Gorton and Bijendra Kumar},
+      author={Aaryak Garg and Manan Suri and Divya Chaudhary and Ian Gorton and Bijendra Kumar},
       year={2023},
       eprint={2303.02758},
       archivePrefix={arXiv},